-July 11, 2018
+August 24, 2018

-NOTICE OF INTENT TO ADOPT
+NOTICE OF ADOPTION

-Pursuant to 15 MLBSA § 305(b)(2), this serves as the official notice of intent to adopt the following:
+Pursuant to 15 MLBSA § 305(b)(3), this serves as the official Notice of Adoption of the following:

-Changes to Detailed Gaming Regulation 3, Problem Gambling Prevention Program
+Changes to: DETAILED GAMING REGULATION 3, Problem Gambling Prevention Program

-Summary of major changes:
+Summary of changes:

-- Gaming Enterprise shall implement a System of Internal Controls (SICS) approved by the GRA Board. - All Gaming Enterprise Associates must be able to identify signs of problem gambling; - Updated tiered Referral System to include a Program Manager; - Expansion of associate communications; - Addition of restrictions on alcoholic beverages; - Elaboration on patron information and education; and - Self-exclusion process updated to include procedures preventing access to gaming services.
+- 1. Gaming Enterprise shall implement a System of Internal Controls (SICS) approved by the GRA Board. - 2.
+All Gaming Enterprise Associates must be able to identify signs of problem gambling. - 3.
+Updated tiered Referral System to include a Program Manager. - 4.
+Expansion of associate communications. - 5.
+Addition of restriction on alcoholic beverages. - 6.
+Elaboration on patron information and education. - 7.
+Self-exclusion process updated to include procedures preventing access to gaming services.